thom4parisot/letsencrypt-alwaysdata/README.md

 # letsencrypt-alwaysdata

-> Update your SSL certs on alwaysdata shared hosting via their REST API.
+> Create or update your SSL certs on alwaysdata shared hosting via their REST API.

 # Install